 I did add this video from him because it has some good tips on how to structure your dropshipping Instagram account profile!

-Also, look at how other businesses and Instagram influencers make up their profile.
+Also, look at how other businesses and Instagram influencers make their profiles.

 You might get some great ideas for your own account after that!

-To end this topic even better, I suggest reading this article here.
-It will give you even more great tips to set up the profile of your
+To end this topic, I suggest reading this article here.
+It will give you even more great tips on how to set up the profile of your

 The Beginning of your Dropshipping Instagram Account

-Now that you have your dropshipping Instagram account set up correctly, it’s time to start thinking about how your Instagram feed is going to look like.
+Now that you have your dropshipping Instagram account set up correctly, it’s time to start thinking about how your Instagram feed is going to look.

 This is definitely a thing you need to think about before you create your Instagram account.

-If you think about this early, then you will know exactly what your plan is going to be.
+If you think about this early on then you will know exactly what your plan is going to be.